Aerobabel/aviahack/README.md

 # aviahack

 The project is a computer vision model working with the Yolov5 library, an extension of the OpenCv.
-It's open source which means that custom data models can be used knstead of the already existing data set numpy, matplotlib.
+It's open source which means that custom data models can be used instead of the already existing data set numpy, matplotlib.
 A video file was used as the resource but it can also work with live feed. other Aeroplanes are highlighted differently when detected

 #Main.py